| ADJECTIVE SYNONYMS/OPPOSITES |

 limit somebody or something |

-There are many factors that constrain agricultural development. |
+Many factors constrain agricultural development. |

 | SA08 |